Modern DatingUpdated April 2, 202614 min read

 How to Have the Defining Conversation

 Choose the right moment.
-Do not have this conversation during or after physical intimacy, when either person is stressed, or via text message.
-Choose a calm, private, face-to-face moment when both of you can be present and honest without distractions or time pressure.
-For more on this topic, see our dating different attachment styles.
+Not during or after physical intimacy.
+Not via text.
+Not when either of you is stressed, drunk, or about to leave.
+Pick a calm, private, face-to-face moment when both of you can be honest without time pressure.
+For more, see our dating different attachment styles guide.

 Be direct without ultimatums.
-Express what you want clearly: "I really enjoy what we have, and I want to know if we are moving toward something more defined, because that is what I am looking for."
-This communicates your needs without pressuring them into a specific answer or creating an adversarial dynamic.
+Say what you want clearly: "I really enjoy what we have, and I want to know if we are moving toward something defined, because that is what I am looking for."
+This communicates your need without pressuring them into a specific answer or building an adversarial dynamic.

 Listen to what they say and what they do.
-If they express hesitation, vague interest, or a desire for "more time," establish a mental timeline for yourself.
-Words are important, but actions over the following weeks will reveal their genuine intentions more reliably than any conversation could.
+If they express hesitation, vague interest, or "more time," set a private mental deadline of three to four weeks.
+Words matter; actions over the following weeks reveal real intention.
 If behavior does not change after the talk, the talk was your answer.

 Be prepared to walk away.
-The defining conversation only works if you are genuinely willing to end the situationship if it does not meet your needs.
-If they know you will stay regardless of their answer, there is no incentive for them to commit or be honest about their lack of intention to do so.
+The conversation only works if you are genuinely willing to end the situationship if your needs are not met.
+If they know you will stay regardless, there is no incentive for honesty or commitment.
+And remember — unmatching is a tool, not a confrontation.
+Use it freely and without explanation when the answer is no.

-Not all situationships need to be defined or ended.
-If both people are genuinely content with the arrangement, have communicated honestly about their expectations, and are not using ambiguity to avoid accountability, an undefined connection can be perfectly healthy during certain life phases.
-The key is that both people chose this consciously rather than one person settling for less than they want.
+Not every situationship needs to be defined or ended.
+If both people are genuinely content, have communicated honestly about expectations, and neither is using ambiguity to dodge accountability, an undefined connection can be perfectly healthy during specific life phases — finishing a degree, recovering from a major loss, moving cities with a known end date.
+The key is that both people chose this consciously, not that one settled for less than they want.

-For related guidance, read our articles on when to become exclusive and setting healthy boundaries.
-For more on this topic, see our love language guide.
+For related reading, see our articles on when to become exclusive and setting healthy boundaries, plus our love language guide for couples working on their communication baseline.

 Frequently Asked Questions